 Mid-Range Solo Travelers ($60 - $100): Privacy comes with a high price in most places in Switzerland.
 More and more hotels offer basic single rooms, though by Switzerland’s standards, a “basic” room typically comes with a flat-screen TV, toiletries, and gorgeous mountain views.
 They are quite worth the splurge, if you asked me!

-Other Accommodation Options: I personally stayed at the two hotels below when I visited Switzerland and I highly recommend the both of them!
-Morosani was luxurious for the most part but the rooms themselves were warm, charming and nice and quiet, whereas Silvana was a family-run joint that was cute and peaceful.
+Other Accommodation Options: I personally stayed at the two hotels below when I visited Switzerland, and I highly recommend both of them!
+Morosani was luxurious for the most part but the rooms themselves were warm, charming, and nice and quiet, whereas Silvana was a family-run joint that was cute and peaceful.

-Getting There: The main airports are Geneva Airport, Zurich Airport, and Basel Mulhouse Airport.
-They are generally well connected with major international flights coming in constantly.
-Though you are more likely to be taking the train if you are coming from other parts of Europe, such as Paris, Munich, Milan, and Salzburg.
+Getting There: The main airports are Geneva Airport, Zurich Airport, and Basel-Mulhouse Airport.
+They are generally well connected with major international flights coming in constantly, although you are more likely to be taking the train if you are coming from other parts of Europe, such as Paris, Munich, Milan, and Salzburg.
 Another option is by bus, which is available from Paris, Rome, Munich, and Florence.
 Finally, you can also take the ferry from France, Italy, and Germany to get to Switzerland.

 Inter-city Traveling: If you plan to stay for a while and travel frequently, make sure to get the Swiss Travel Pass that allows unlimited traveling throughout the country by train.
-With the pass, you can just board and enjoy the ride, and even get discounts and free entrances to some attractions and museums, all at an average cost of about $20 / day.
+With the pass, you can just board and enjoy the ride, and even get discounts and free entrances to some attractions and many museums, all at an average cost of about $35/day (15 day pass).
 Booking last-minute is hideously expensive so try to avoid it!

 Grocery Shop & Cook Your Own Food ($5 - $15): Food is expensive in Switzerland – even McDonald’s costs about $15 a meal!
 The best way to save up on food is to do your grocery shopping at the local supermarkets and cook your own food at the hostel or Airbnb.
 You can also purchase pre-made meals and heat them up at the supermarket if your hostel doesn’t have a kitchen.